ycmag/binjr/MTMDFAQ.md

 1)	_**binjr ??!?
 How the hell do you say that?**_

 	Well, I say "binger", as in ginger, but you're welcome to say it however you want.
-That's how gloriously magnanimous I am, you see.

 ***

 2)	_**binjr ??!?
 What the hell does it mean?**_